doeyed/appel-infodump/doc/tile-mask.md

 - it'll have its hue tinted to match the level's hue
     - the ninth and last character in the mask being the letter H makes this true

-this is all possible to know simply by itering through each character in the mask one-by-one, from the start of the mask, to end of it, and taking notes along the way.
+this is all possible to know by itering through each character in the mask, from left to right, and taking notes along the way.

-while itering through the mask, make sure to also keep track of where and what that character is, as you'll need to refer to the [tables](#tables) below.
+while itering through the mask, make sure to also keep track of where and what that character is, according to the tables below.

 # tables
 ## characters
-this table may look a little confusing at first, but it just lists out text characters you'd find in a tile mask, what their purpose is, as described by its description, and whenever or not they're "compatible" with certain kinds of entities.
+this table lists out text characters you'd find in a tile mask, what their purpose is, and whenever or not they're "compatible" with certain kinds of entities.

 if a text character in this table is listed as "compatible" with a specific kind of entity (like the player), then it'd have an effect on those kinds of entities, under the right circumstances.